If you have applied for a pay monthly catalogue and have been rejected you have two choices.

 Keep it human, Explain about a new job, Promotion or Increase in your Annual Salary if you like.

 Each piece of positive information you supply could swing the decision.

 Email or Post your appeal

-Look on the Catalogues website for the address or call the Catalogues customer service department to request the full address or best email to use.
+Look on the Catalogues website for the address or call the Catalogues customer service department to request the full address or best email address to use.

 Sit back and wait